login | contact us

 Developing world-class climate leaders

 The 30 Under 30 programme empowers participants through a series of workshops led by renowned leaders and industry experts.
-Running from December 2024 into 2025, these workshops will cover a wide range of topics, including biodiversity, leadership and health and wellbeing.
+Running from January 2026 to June 2026, these workshops will cover a wide range of topics, including biodiversity, leadership and health and wellbeing.

 The cohort will also have access to accredited Carbon Literacy Training delivered by Keep Northern Ireland Beautiful.